-Create Batch in Folder The Create Batch in Folder check box is displayed when creating a new folder and is used in support of the recommended convention for folders as well as batch and job objects.
+Create Batch in Folder The Create Batch in Folder checkbox is displayed when creating a new folder and is used in support of the recommended convention for folder, batch and job objects.
 If a check mark is set here, a batch object of the same name is also created in the new folder.